ob-d/TRUE.Name.Of.God/T.md

         Its A Tree AND
         its A Tree AND Fruits
         its A Tree AND Symbol > 0
-        its A T AND S > 0 k
+        its T AND S > 0
-        its A T the Tree of knowledge AND its Fruits. its A Alpha Tree Fruits of wisdom Alpha AND Omega its A T S because the fruits are Symbols. its A T knows where to go AND knows ALL branches. its A T S will be RETURN
+        its T the Tree of knowledge AND its Fruits. its Alpha Tree Fruits of wisdom Alpha AND Omega its T S because the fruits are Symbols. its T knows where to go AND knows ALL branches. its T S will be the RETURN
         I U I eat A @ E
         LOG word === undefined
         LOG keyword === undefined